0nlyDev/SC2-interactive-inject-timer-OpenRGB/README.md

 Features:
 - Voice alerts
+- Pre-Inject alert (Off by default - see confing.ini)
 - Light indicators on your peripherals RGB Lighting(Keyboard, Mouse or other software controllable devices with RGB lighting)
-- Logs inject timings, to check how late you are on your injects (to be implemented as a text file, currently only availaCancel changesble in the terminal output)
+- Logs inject timings, to check how late you are on your injects (to be implemented as a text file, currently only available in the terminal output)
 - Automatic start of timers from the time of your first inject
-- Pre-Inject alert (Off by default - see confing.ini)
+- Automatic adjustment of the timers for delayed inject
-- Reset timers with one key press if you messed up your inject cycle somehow
+- Reset timers with a Hotkey if you messed up your inject cycle somehow
 - Adjustable Hotkeys and timer settings

 Installation ( Windows):